Hurts returns from injury, leads Eagles to No. 1 seed in NFC

 The Eagles didn’t get much offensively but really didn’t have to against a Giants (9-7-1) team that had already secured the No. 6 seed in the NFC and rested the bulk of their starters.
 Saquon Barkley and his 1,312 yards rushing took a seat.
 So did starting QB Daniel Jones.

-The Giants instead passed over No. 2 QB Tyrod Taylor and started practice squad regular Davis Webb.
+The Giants, who play at Minnesota next Sunday, instead passed over No. 2 QB Tyrod Taylor and started practice squad regular Davis Webb.

 Hurts, whose 35 total touchdowns this season tied the franchise record set by Randall Cunningham in 1990, had a TD pass in the third quarter wiped out because of a penalty and then threw his sixth interception of the season on the next play.